 On the bright side, their larger mAh capacities mean less charge cycles through the year, which translates into a longer battery life.
 Similarly, it also translates into bigger voltage outputs, providing a more satisfying vape experience.

 The Vape Mods

-Before fat batteries came into the market, homemade mod schematics were already making the rounds in internet vaping forums.
+Before vape pens came into the market, homemade mod schematics were already making the rounds in internet vaping forums.
 The first ones were usually modified flashlights, laser pointers and any other tube-shaped electronic a dedicated tinkerer could find.

 It was not long before commercial vape mods started appearing, from tube-like vaporizers to pipes and boxes.
 As can be expected, these commercial versions are the ones at the top of the price scale, some costing as much as $400 USD for their basic kits.

 Mods are usually reserved either for advanced vapers, wealthy ones, tinkering enthusiast or all of the above, and require more care and preparation than the more common mini and fat cig vaporizers.